Elbie-em/New_York_Times_article_page_clone/README.md

 # New_York_Times_article_page_clone
 > Project based on a clone of the New York Times article page

-You can find the original project specification at: https://www.theodinproject.com/courses/html5-and-css3/lessons/positioning-and-floating-elements
+> You can find the original project specification [here](https://www.theodinproject.com/courses/html5-and-css3/lessons/positioning-and-floating-elements)

 ![screenshot](./assets/img_screen.PNG)